2025 Nigeria floods: Kwara State

 In April, at least thirteen people were killed in Kwara State and Mokwa in Niger State, including three people on a canoe that capsized on a flooded river, and rice fields were destroyed after flooding triggered by the routine water release from the Jebba Hydroelectric Power Station dam on April 16 affected 30 communities.
 The floods affected over 5,000 dry-season farmers across Niger State and Kwara State, impacting over 10,000 ha of paddy farms in Mokwa alone with estimated economic losses in the billions of naira.
 Farmers from Kebbi State, Sokoto State, Katsina State and Kano State were also impacted.
 Reports indicate that the disaster displaced over 6,400 people, destroyed 45 schools, 44 health centers, and led to the collapse of the Eppa bridge, cutting off communities from urgent help.
 The flood was the sixth caused by the water released from the dam.

 Borno State

 In September, heavy Rainfall in maiduguri led to flooding and damages to life and properties in the capital city of Borno state.The floods which leads to lost of life and collapse of dams in the state.

-Adamawa
+Adamawa state

-In July at least 23 people were killed in the Capital city of adamawa state yola,the heavy Rainfall which lead to flooding,and affected many life's and properties in the state capital.many people were displaced.
+In July at least 23 people were killed in the Capital city of adamawa state yola, the heavy Rainfall which lead to flooding, and affected many life's and properties in the state capital.many people were displaced.

 Ondo state

 The residents of Ese odo, Okiti pupa in ondo state were affected by a heavy downpour in July 2025.
-The downpour which leads to flooding and destroy Bridges,properties and rendered many homeless in the state.
+The downpour which leads to flooding and destroy Bridges, properties and rendered many homeless in the state.